vremes/shrpy/README.md

 `URL_TOKEN_BYTES`: The amount of bytes `secrets.token_urlsafe` will use to generate shortened URLs.

+`ORIGINAL_FILENAME_LENGTH`: The amount of characters that will be appended to random filename from original filename when `X-Use-Original-Filename` header value is set to `1`.

 ## Headers

 `Authorization`: The password for uploading files (`UPLOAD_PASSWORD` in config.py file), simply ignore this header if you don't use a password.